AjayAggarwal412/React-Recipe/README.md

 - Search for recipes by keywords.
 - View recipe details including ingredients and nutritional information.
+- Favorite Recipes are stored in local storage so that you can get your favorite meal anytime.
 - Add or remove recipes from favorites.
 - View and manage favorite recipes on a dedicated Favorites page.